Doctors and dentists: superannuation

 Where the practitioner is an employee, they will make a superannuation contribution and the Primary Care Trust (PCT) will make a contribution.

-Where a practitioner is self-employed, they are responsible for making both the employee contribution and the employer’s contribution.
+Where a practitioner is self-employed, they are responsible for making both the “employee contribution” and the “employer’s contribution”; for tax purposes, both elements are relievable as member contributions.
 This practice started in April 2006.
-Prior to then, the NHS would make the employer’s contribution on behalf of the practitioner.
+Prior to then, the NHS would make the employer’s contribution in respect of the practitioner.
 In theory, the payments made to practitioners have been uplifted to cover this increase in superannuation costs.